-As the war in Ukraine continues to cause devastation and displacement, over 8.2 million refugees, mostly women and children, have sought safety across Europe and beyond.
-Now, the collapse of the Kakhovka dam in the country’s southern region has worsened the situation, leading to widespread flooding, abandoned homes, a lack of clean water , danger from displaced explosives, and the potential for waterborne diseases to spread.
-Learn more about the emergency and what World Vision is doing to help people affected by the crisis.
+As the war in Ukraine continues to cause devastation and displacement, over 6.3 million refugees, mostly women and children, have sought safety in Europe and beyond.
+Children continue to face disruptions in education and the absence of safe and stable environments.
+Learn more about the conflict and what World Vision is doing to help people affected by the Ukraine crisis.

 There’s something special about handmade crafts at Christmastime.
 So we asked some of the children and families we help around the world to share their favorite Christmas crafts with you!
 Learn how to make DIY Christmas crafts from Armenia, Cambodia, the Dominican Republic, Lesotho, and the Philippines.